Skip to content

 • Port 5432 is blocked on the host firewall — the database should never be publicly reachable

-• SMTP credentials — passwords for workspace SMTP configurations.
+• SMTP credentials — workspace SMTP passwords

-• TOTP secrets — MFA enrollment seeds.
+• TOTP secrets — MFA enrollment seeds

 If KAUTH_SECRET_KEY is lost, all encrypted data becomes irrecoverable.
 Back up this value alongside your database backups.